+This new strategy builds upon the Carers Strategy 2014-15 which outlined our interim position for carers whilst we awaited national guidance to support the new legislation.
 Our recent achievements include re-launching the Carers Partnership Board, delivering training to support carers, re-designing Care Act compliant carers assessments and support plans and introducing direct payments for carers.
 However we have much more to do to respond to legislative changes and as well as what carers are telling us will support them in their caring role.

-However any strategy developed at this time must recognise the increasing austerity within the public sector.
-It is therefore even more critical that we recognise the crucial part carers contribute to supporting people to live in their own homes for longer by helping reduce or prevent hospital and residential care admissions.
+However any strategy developed at this time must recognise the increasing austerity within the public sector including increasing pressure on health and social care budgets over the next five years.
+It is therefore even more critical that we maximise resources and support for carers, recognising their crucial contribution to supporting people to live in their own homes for longer by helping reduce or prevent hospital and residential care admissions.

 This strategy has been driven by carer members of the Slough Carers Partnership Board who developed the questionnaire which was used to consult others as well as agree our vision and priorities.
+It will be overseen by the Heath Priority Delivery Group (PDG) accountable to the Slough Wellbeing Board.
+A summary version is bring developed with our local carers and will be available to support this full strategy.